 If you’ve had the chance to escape a few NYC blizzards to soak up the sun in Miami, you may be dreaming of a full-time South Florida lifestyle.
 Did you know that 22,000 New Yorkers pack up and move to Miami every year to take advantage of a much lower cost of living, warmer weather, and gorgeous white sand beaches?

 Miami has no shortage of culture and entertainment, shopping and restaurants, nature, and recreation.
 In this cosmopolitan city, your winter weekends can start with a cappuccino at a sidewalk café and end with drinks and dinner by the sand.
 Doesn’t it sound dreamy?
 Now’s the time to see what it would be like to move and live full-time in Miami.
+And you can make the transition easier with a vetted reliable New York City or Miami moving company.

 What to Know About Moving from NYC to Miami